-All reports and complaints of sexually inappropriate behavior will be directed to the Employee Relations Representative who shall assess the information provided.
+All reports and complaints of sexually inappropriate behavior will be directed to the Employee Relations Designee who shall assess the information provided.
 Management personnel in a need-to-know capacity will be apprised of the complaint.
 An assessment of the preliminary information provided will be done to determine whether action should be taken to prevent further occurrence of the offensive behavior.
 For example, it may be appropriate to authorize leave or temporarily reassign personnel.

 The investigation will be given priority and begin as soon as practicable.
-In most instances, it will be conducted by the Employee Relations Representative, Executive Counsel, and a management representative from within the complainant's organizational unit.
+In most instances, it will be conducted by a designated team comprised of at least one representative of Human Resources and others identified by management.
 This team approach permits the investigators to evaluate the information gathered during the investigative process from different perspectives, enhances objectivity, and ensures thoroughness.